-Savannah Mayor, Council still debating on design for new arena
+Savannah mayor, council still debating on design for new arena

 SAVANNAH, Ga.
-(WSAV) — In just two weeks, the City of Savannah will break ground on a new 165 million dollar arena.
-But, tonight, leaders still can’t come to an agreement on how the new facility should look.
+(WSAV) — In just two weeks, the City of Savannah will break ground on a new $165 million arena.
+But leaders still can’t come to an agreement on how the new facility should look.

+The design team, Perkins and Will, created three different designs for the new arena.
+Back in March, the team conducted a series of meetings with the public and also met with the council.

 “How long does it take for you to put a dome on it?
 Because that’s essentially what we’re talking about, a dome,” says Alderman Van Johnson.